 Patients with the coronavirus who need communication tools and supports due to speech-related disabilities face greater risks of discrimination and isolation during this pandemic.
 Your legal and civil rights to access your communication supports do not go away during an emergency, in quarantine, or in the hospital!
-But, for safety reasons, your family members and others who help you communicate may not be allowed to join you in the hospital.
+But, for safety reasons, hospitals may make it harder for your family members and others who help you communicate to join you the hospital.
 And you may face other barriers to communicating your needs and desires while you are being treated.

 This toolkit: (1) explains your communication rights; (2) provides tips on advocating for them, and (3) has an accommodation request form you can bring to the hospital.

 What are your communication rights in health care settings?

 If you are a patient in a hospital or other health care setting, you still have communication and other civil rights under Titles II and III of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and Section 1557 of the Affordable Care Act (ACA)—even during a pandemic.
 These rights have not gone away.
 Hospitals and other health care facilities must meet your communication needs at all times.
 Medical workers also have a duty to try to obtain your informed consent before treating you or withholding treatment.

 - Communication supports: Health care facilities are required to provide supports and services to ensure effective communication 24 hours a day for patients who have hearing, vision, and/or speech impairments.
 The communication preferences of the patient should be respected.

 - Other reasonable steps: Hospitals must provide reasonable modifications and aids to give a patient with a disability equal opportunity to benefit from treatment.